Management · June 18, 2024

 • Compliance: Your business might have to meet specific state and federal regulations.
 Is your vendor also meeting these, and are they also assisting your compliance?

-Beyond the basics, your organization might require that vendors align with your core values and needs.
-You'll want to include these in your vendor management audit checklist, as well.
-Some of these might include:
+In addition to the essentials, you may require that vendors align with your core values and needs.
+You'll want to include these in your vendor management audit checklist, which may vary per business.

-• Inclusion or diversity standards: Your company might prefer to work with vendors that prioritize diversity and inclusion.
-Does the vendor provide statistics to back up its stated claims?
+• Inclusion or diversity standards: Your company might prefer to work with vendors that support diversity and inclusion.
+Can the vendor provide statistics to back up its stated claims?

-• Environmental standards: If your business prefers to work with more environmentally friendly vendors, check to see if they meet the criteria you've set.
+• Environmental standards: If your business prefers to work with more environmentally friendly vendors, see if they meet the criteria you've set.

-• Technology: If you're a technology-forward brand, you might want to ensure the vendors you're working with use the most up-to-date systems—for both efficiency and security.
+• Technology: If you're a technology-forward brand, you'll want to confirm that your vendors use the most up-to-date systems—for both efficiency and security.

-As you become more familiar with the ins and outs of developing your vendor quality audit checklist, you'll soon get a feel for the specific factors to include.
+As you develop your vendor management audit checklist, you'll get a feel for specific factors to include that meet your business needs.

-Regardless of your business's size, it's a good rule of thumb to perform vendor audits on an annual basis.
-However, if a particular vendor is critical to your business or supply chain, it might be beneficial to schedule audits more frequently.
+Whether you have a small or large business, it's a good rule of thumb to perform vendor audits on an annual basis.
+However, if a particular vendor is critical to your business or supply chain, you may consider scheduling audits more frequently.

-When starting with a new accounting software vendor, for instance, it might not hurt to check at the 6-month mark to ensure everything is going smoothly.
+When starting with a new accounting software vendor, for instance, consider checking at the 6-month mark to ensure everything is going smoothly.
 That way, you can identify any potential red flags before tax season.
-From there, you can determine if you want to proceed with annual audits as usual.
+After that, you can determine if you want to proceed with annual audits as usual.

-Having a good relationship with your vendor is far more important than you might think.
-A great vendor that's a good fit for your company and its values can make running your business much easier over the long term.
-So, finding these vendors is critical.
+Choosing the right suppliers and building strong vendor relationships is far more important than you might think.
+A great vendor that meets your business requirements and values can make running your business much easier in the long term.

-• Do your research: Today, there's no shortage of information online about virtually any company out there.
-Before you pick a vendor, look at its reviews and see what other customers have to say.
+• Investigate: There's no shortage of information online about virtually any company.
+Before you pick a vendor, look at its reviews and see what staff and customers have to say.

 • Set your priorities: Before you perform an audit, know what you're looking for first.
 Every brand has key metrics that are important to management and the organization.
 Know those going into your audit.